dfrnt-labs/terminusdb-docs-static/src/app/docs/manage-projects-with-terminuscms/page.md

 ---
 nextjs:
   metadata:
-    title: How to Manage Projects with TerminusCMS
+    title: How to Manage Projects with TerminusDB
     description: >-
-      Bit sized how to guides to get to know the TerminusCMS dashboard to manage your projects
+      Bit sized how to guides to get to know the TerminusDB dashboard to manage your projects
     openGraph:
       images: >-